 In 2020, Tara was recognized with the 2020 American Public Gardens Association (APGA) Professional Citation award for significant innovation and achievements in public horticulture and the 2020 Marsh Award for Education in Botanic Gardens.

 Involvement and Publications

 - Sustainable Communities Field School: The Field School is presented by UBC Botanical Garden, Society Promoting Environmental Conservation, UBC Psychology and the Institute for Resources, Environment and Sustainability at UBC.
-Its aim is to build interactive team building tours and garden educator educational programming that align to the United Nations Sustainable Development Goals and highlight content and activities to inspire a world of change.
+Its aim is to build interactive team building tours and garden educational programming that aligns to the United Nations Sustainable Development Goals and highlights content and activities to inspire a world of change.